GUEST POST: Adrienne

 My family and I embarked upon an impromptu sailing aboard the lovely MSC Divina this summer.
 After reading numerous reports about this cruise line and ship, I decided to book a last minute 3-day sailing.
 As I know MSC is a newer cruise line that many people have not heard much about, I decided it may be useful to provide some feedback on our experience.

 Our family sailed out of Miami on July 8, 2017.
 We flew into Miami the morning of our cruise, and I must say that I definitely do not suggest travel on the day of the cruise!
 Our flight left DFW at 5am and landed in Miami before 9am.
-We collected our luggage and were in a cab heading to the cruise terminal by 10am.
+We collected our luggage and were in a cab heading to the cruise terminal to board the MSC Divina by 10am.

 Once we went through security and checked in we were given a number and shown to the waiting lounge.
 There were drinks provided for us as we waited for our boarding numbers to be called.
 The MSC team began calling boarding numbers around noon and we eagerly went aboard to begin our short yet fulfilling midsummer getaway.